 In September 2016, Ms. Pratt took the position of Executive Director of the Jefferson County Economic Development Consortium and President of Thrive Economic Development.
-An accomplished economic development professional, Pratt has led five public/private economic development organizations across the county, including the Cornerstone Alliance in Benton Harbor, Michigan; the Warren County Economic Development Corporation in Glens Fall, New York; the Orleans County Industrial Development Authority in Albion, New York, Greater Wichita Economic Development Coalition in Wichita, Kansas, and the Regional Economic Development, Inc. (REDI) and City of Columbia in Columbia, Missouri.
+An accomplished economic development professional, Pratt has led five public/private economic development organizations across the country, including the Cornerstone Alliance in Benton Harbor, Michigan; the Warren County Economic Development Corporation in Glens Fall, New York; the Orleans County Industrial Development Authority in Albion, New York, Greater Wichita Economic Development Coalition in Wichita, Kansas, and the Regional Economic Development, Inc. (REDI) and City of Columbia in Columbia, Missouri.
 She also led Business Development efforts for the 9 County –focused Greater Rochester Enterprise in Rochester, New York.

 Just prior to joining the organization, Pratt was a Sector Development Director for the Wisconsin Economic Development Corporation (WEDC), where she focused on placing strategic investments in the State to support and grow businesses engaged in advanced and defense-related manufacturing.